billgewrgoulas/Recommendation-Systems/README.md

 ### Improved UCF

- * In this case we will predict the deviations from the mean, and use the modified formula:
+ * In this case we will predict the deviations from the mean and use the pearson correlation coefficient for the similarity.

    <img src='https://github.com/billgewrgoulas/Recommendation-Systems/blob/main/gif/p5.png'>